 Test for Radon During National Radon Action Month

-January is National Radon Action Month, and the City of Fort Collins is encouraging community members to protect their health by testing radon levels in their homes.
+January is National Radon Action Month, and the City of Fort Collins is encouraging community members to protect their health by testing their home for radon.
 Radon is a colorless, odorless, and naturally occurring gas that is the second leading cause of lung cancer.

 Radon gas enters homes and other buildings through cracks and openings in basements, crawl spaces, and slabs.
 Radon levels vary from house to house and have nothing to do with the age, upkeep, or quality of the building; however, Colorado homes are at a higher risk for radon.

 Testing the radon levels in your home is simple and inexpensive.
 Here are a few options:

 - Be one of the first 100 people to receive a free short-term kit at the Fort Collins Senior Center during the month of January.

 - Purchase a radon test kit.
 The City of Fort Collins sells discounted short-term ($6) and long-term ($20) kits for you to test your own home.
 These kits are available at the Fort Collins Senior Center, located at 1200 Raintree Dr.

 - Hire a professional.
 The Colorado Department of Public Health and Environment provides links to contractors that are certified by the National Radon Proficiency Program and the National Radon Safety Board.
 Visit their website to find qualified radon contractors in your area.

 To learn more about radon and its health impacts:

 - Attend a Radon Awareness Webinar with Larimer County, or